jeremybroutin/jeremybroutin.github.io/_posts/2017-04-25-5-things-I-learned-this-week-#7.md

 	```
 This [StackOverflow response about Swift delegates in Swift 3][1] is extremely good and detailed.

-- **iCloud Key Value STore** is an extremely simple way to store small bites of information in the cloud, allowing for instance a user to sync its app preferences or latest changes across all of her devices (iPhone and iPad for instance).
+- **iCloud Key Value Store** is an extremely simple way to store small bites of information in the cloud, allowing for instance a user to sync its app preferences or latest changes across all of her devices (iPhone and iPad for instance).
 Using the NSUbiquitousKeyValueStore, it is extremely simple to store string, double or object:
 ```
 var iCloudKeyStore = NSUbiquitousKeyValueStore() iCloudKeyStore.setString("valueToBeStored", forKey: "myKeyString")